Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations indicate this is a write operation (readOnlyHint=false) and not destructive (destructiveHint=false).
-The description adds that it returns the created alert object.
-It does not disclose other behaviors such as duplication handling or rate limits, but it does not contradict annotations.
+Annotations indicate a write operation (readOnlyHint=false) and not destructive (destructiveHint=false).
+The description adds that it returns the created alert object, but lacks details on side effects like whether duplicate alerts are allowed or if there are rate limits.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.